sophwag/fe-breathwork-customizer/README.md

 # About
 This is the front-end repo of the breathwork customizer app.
 This app generates custom audio to guide individuals through breathwork sessions.
 The back-end is available at https://github.com/sophwag/be-breathapp.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Future goals

+Future goals for this project:
+- Improve options for selecting durations (select from scroll instead of type)
+- Add educational components about different breath patterns
+- Implement TypeScript thoroughly
+- Standardize indentation in code
+- See more goals related to backend functionality at the repo, linked above

 ## Available Scripts